Also known as: Craniotomy, Surgery - brain, Neurosurgery, Craniectomy, Stereotactic craniotomy, Stereotactic brain biopsy or Endoscopic craniotomy

 - Ask your doctor which drugs you should still take on the day of the surgery.

 - Try to stop smoking.
+Smoking can slow healing after your operation.
 Ask your doctor for help.

 - Your doctor or nurse may ask you to wash your hair with a special shampoo the night before surgery.